 Open rhinoplasty involves making an incision across the columella, the strip of tissue that separates your nostrils.
 This allows for more extensive manipulation of the underlying structures of your nose, enabling surgeons to make more significant changes.

-Closed Rhinoplasty:
+Closed Preservation Rhinoplasty:

 Overall, preservation rhinoplasty offers a balance between making improvements to your nose shape while preserving its natural structure thereby causing less trauma, bruising and swelling.

-Preservation rhinoplasty may be an ideal option if you're looking for subtle improvements to your nose without drastically altering its shape or size.
+Preservation rhinoplasty may be an ideal surgical procedure if you're looking for subtle improvements to your nose without drastically altering its shape or size.
 Many people opt for preservation rhinoplasty because it offers a more natural-looking result, less downtime, less bruising and the risk of complications.
 There's no specific age range for this procedure—it can be an option for people of all ages.

 The best way to determine if preservation rhinoplasty is right for you is to talk with our plastic surgeon and discuss your goals.
 Our Kensington Medical Plastic Surgeon Amir Sadri is a specialist in preservation rhinoplasty plus the other more traditional rhinoplasty procedures.
 This ensures that in your rhinoplasty consultation you will be advised on the best operation for what you are hoping to achieve.